Here, at Bognor Regis Civic Society, we provide the only open forum in the area where

 issues, everybody is always polite and well behaved.
 In fact we are proud that in

-more than ten years of (sometimes) energetic debate there has never been any bad
+more than twenty years of (sometimes) energetic debate there has never been any bad

 behaviour.
 That said, we do have a reputation for requiring those in authority to

 give proper answers to questions; politician-style non-answers are never acceptable,

 and we usually - politely - get to the truth!

 The problem that many people face is this: What do you do if you perceive that something

 needs putting right about your town?
 Write a letter to the local paper?
 That’s